 Read more about unity in the landscape.

-4. Emphasis: A specimen tree creates a focal point.
+A specimen tree creates a focal point.
 Instead of a Japanese maple, dogwood, or other common specimen tree, try a fruit tree instead.
 Lee Reich has some great ideas in his book Landscaping with Fruit.

 Don’t worry, I didn’t know any of these principles when I got started.
 I learned them over time after many trowels and errors. 🙂

 Plant An Edible Foundation

 Here’s what I’ve learned about strawberries: pretty much everyone loves them.
-They are shareable and bring a smile to kids and neighbors alike.
+They’re shareable and bring a smile to kids and neighbors alike.

-In the edible landscape though, be wary: Regular, June-bearing strawberries create runners that will “jump” out of the bed and “walk” away to plant themselves in pathways and other areas where you don’t want them.
+In the edible landscape though, be wary: June-bearing strawberries create runners that “jump” out of the bed and “walk” away to plant themselves in pathways and other areas where you don’t want them.

 Living in suburban or urban environments, sometimes we need to create a little buffer for privacy.
-Edible plants can help create a living screen that will last much longer than a fence and create more biodiversity.
+Edible plants can help create a living screen that will last longer than a fence and create more biodiversity.

 Vegetables in the Edible Landscape

+Suddenly it’s not only a question of whether I’ll get a harvest, but also how to quickly fill a bare spot.
 Because of this, I avoid single-harvest crops such as root vegetables altogether in the edible landscape.

-Rather, I only plant vegetables in which the fruit or leaf is harvested, since the plant will remain intact and continue to produce throughout the season.
+Instead, I only plant vegetables in which the fruit or leaf is harvested, because the plant itself remains intact and continues to produce throughout the season.

-In fact, two of my favorite vegetable combinations are swiss chard with sweet alyssum and kale with Johnny jump-ups.
+In fact, two of my favorite vegetable combinations are Swiss chard with sweet alyssum and kale with Johnny jump-ups.